Numerical characterization of the hard Lefschetz classes of dimension two, I: supercritical collections under certain rearrangement: The numerical characterization

 \subsection{Toy example}

-To highlight the ideas and show why the local Hodge index inequality is useful, we start with a toy (but already nontrivial) example.
-Let $X$ be a complex projective manifold of dimension 3, and let $L\in H^{1,1}(X, \mathbb{R})$ be a class such that it has a representative $l$, which is a smooth $(1,1)$ form so that $l\geq 0$ everywhere and $l>0$ outside a subvariety $S$ of codimension two (i.e., a union of finite curves).
+To illustrate the main ideas and explain why the local Hodge index inequality is useful, we start with a toy example.

+Let $X$ be a 3-dimensional smooth projective variety over $\mathbb{C}$ (the same argument works for any algebraically closed field of characteristic $0$), and let $L\in N^1(X)$ be a big nef class such that $L\cdot [D]\neq 0$ for every $D\in\prim (X)$.
+For example, this holds if $L$ admits a smooth semipositive real $(1,1)$-form representatives that is strictly positive outside a finite union of curves.

-\begin{claim} The map $L: H^{1,1}(X, \mathbb{R}) \rightarrow H^{2,2}(X, \mathbb{R})$ is an isomorphism. \end{claim}
+\begin{claim} The map $L: N^1(X) \rightarrow N^2(X)$ is an isomorphism. \end{claim}

-When $L$ is given by the Chern class of a free line bundle, then the condition on $l$ shows that the line bundle $L$ is semismall.
-By \cite{cataldoMigHLsemismallmap}, $L$ is a HL class.
-For the analytic case when $L$ is transcendental, to our best knowledge, the Claim is unknown.
+If $L$ is a semiample divisor, then the condition implies that the semiample fibration of $L$ is semismall.
+By \cite{cataldoMigHLsemismallmap}, $L$ is an HL class.
+For the nef case, this may be known to experts, but we do not find a reference.